JimohAR/-alx-low_level_programming/0x01-variables_if_else_while/README.md

-practice on c loop and condition statements
+practice on loops and condition statements in C